GitBps/AutomotiveResearch/README.md

 ## Implementation Details

 The proposal here is two folds
-1) Attach sensors to the moving parts of the vehicle
+1) Attach Accelerometers to the moving parts of the vehicle (front engine/wheels and/or rear wheels)
-2)
+2) Attach a GPS Module to the vehicle ideally towards one center of the vehicle

+The configuration of the devices are as below =>

-**Here the data collection source is not the Mobile Phone but the real Sensors connected to the User's vehicle ** **Data collection at source is REALTIME and once accurately available, it is used offline by all users without even participating in the overall collection**
+**Here the data collection source is not the Mobile Phone but the real Sensors connected to the User's vehicle.
+Data collection at source is REALTIME and once accurately available, it is used offline by all users without even   participating in the overall collection**